MaxOhn/rosu-pp-js/README.md

     n50?: number,
     // The amount of misses
     misses?: number,
+    // The amount of "large tick" hits. largeTickHits?: number,
+    // The amount of "small tick" hits. smallTickHits?: number,
+    // The amount of slider end hits. sliderEndHits?: number,
     // Whether good or bad hitresults should be generated to fit the given accuracy hitresultPriority?: HitResultPriority,
 }